JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/theory.md

 $\lambda = \infty.$ The process to remove these eigenvalues is called purification.

-IRAM.jl does not yet support this purification idea, but it could in principle be put together along the following lines [^MLA]:
+ArnoldiMethod.jl does not yet support this purification idea, but it could in principle be put together along the following lines [^MLA]:
 1. Start the Arnoldi method with $C$ times a random vector, such that the initial vector has numerically no components in the null space of $C$.
 2. Expand the Krylov subspace with one additional vector and add a zero shift.